masipila/openhab-spot-price-optimizer/doc/Heating-contol-points-example.md

 The picture above illustrates how the heating of a house is optimized so that the morning and evening spot price peaks are avoided.
 In order to optimize the heating of a house, we first tell the optimizing algorithm how many heating hours are needed.
 The 14 green bars in the picture above represent the hours when heating is allowed to be ON.

 Optimizing the heating has also other objectives than just finding the cheapest hours of the day because the house may cool down too much if there are too many hours without heating.
-The idea of the `PeakPeriodOptimizer` optimizing algorithm is to block the most expensive price peaks and allow the rest.
+The idea of the `PeakPeriodOptimizer` algorithm is to block the most expensive price peaks and allow the rest.
 In the example above:
 - 14 hours of heating is needed
 - That means that 24 - 14 = 10 hours can be blocked
-- The 10 hours is divided into two periods, 5 hours each.
+- The 10 hours are divided into two periods, 5 hours each.
 - The algorithm searches two most expensive 5 hours price peaks and blocks them.

 The minimum number of hours between the two block periods is configurable.